luizzfranco/luizzfranco/README.md

 ### Hey, I'm Luiz Franco! 👋

-:memo:  I'm currently studying Android development and looking for a first job opportunity  :)
+:zap:   I'm currently studying Android development and looking for a first job opportunity in the area